 This course provides a broad introduction to the practical side of machine-learning and data analysis.
 This course examines the end-to-end processing pipeline for extracting and identifying useful features that best represent data, a few of the most important machine algorithms, and evaluating their performance for modeling data.
 Topics covered include decision trees, logistic regression, linear discriminant analysis, linear and non-linear regression, basic functions, support vector machines, neural networks, Bayesian networks, bias/variance theory, ensemble methods, clustering, evaluation methodologies, and experiment design.
 Prerequisite: Enrollment in the Data Science program.
 Other students may be admitted with instructor permission.

-Prerequisite: DATA 601: Introduction to Data Science.
-Must be taken in first semester
+Prerequisite: DATA 601: Introduction to Data Science

 DATA 603: Platforms for Big Data Processing

 The goal of this course is to introduce methods, technologies, and computing platforms for performing data analysis at scale.
 Topics include the theory and techniques for data acquisition, cleansing, aggregation, management of large heterogeneous data collections, processing, information and knowledge extraction.
 Students are introduced to map-reduce, streaming, and external memory algorithms and their implementations using Hadoop and its eco-system (HBase, Hive, Pig and Spark).
 Students will gain practical experience in analyzing large existing databases.

 Prerequisite: Enrollment in the Data Science program and DATA 601.
 Other students may be admitted with program director’s permission.